 Magic Mike XXL

-Of all the years later sequels that came out this year (there were a ton) Creed might be the most successful.
-The plot of the film echoes the original Rocky in all the right ways but offers a fresh new take on the underdog story, gives Sylvester Stallone a chance to stretch his legs and act again (he’s nominated for a Golden Globe he totally deserves to win), and passes the torch to a new, young star whose story I personally can’t wait to see more of.
-Toss in some great training montages and a nail-biting one-shot boxing match and you end up with my second favourite movie of the year.
+Of all the later sequels that came out this year (there were a ton), Creed might be the most successful.
+The plot of the film echoes the original Rocky in all the right ways but offers a fresh new take on the underdog story, gives Sylvester Stallone a chance to stretch his legs and act again (he’s nominated for a Golden Globe he deserves to win), and passes the torch to a new, young star whose story I personally can’t wait to see more of.
+Toss in some great training montages and a nail-biting one-shot boxing match, and you end up with my second favourite movie of the year.

 Mad Max: Fury Road

-You know why I chose this shot from the film?
-Because that’s what it felt like watching the film.
+Do you know why I chose this shot from the film?
+Because that’s what it felt like watching the movie.
 In the best way, of course.
 Fury Road is an assault on the senses pausing only to give the characters and audience a few short breaths before continuing, and what an assault it is.
 Featuring the best car action in a film I can remember, a plot condemning toxic gender relations, and a strong message of hope, Mad Max is my favourite film from 2015.